Obsessed Selena Gomez Fan Tried To Deliver Penis-Shaped Bouquet At Her Doorstep

 — TMZ (@TMZ) September 6, 2017

-Unfortunately, this is not the first time that Selena Gomez had to deal with an obsessed fan.
+Unfortunately, this is not the first time that Selena Gomez has had to deal with an obsessed fan.
 In fact, in 2015, she even had to leave her $3.7 million Calabasas mansion after a stalker managed to get onto her property on more than one occasion.
 The singer listed the property for sale for $4.5 million.

 There was also a man who was arrested twice in one week after he broke into Selena Gomez’s pad and faced charges for felony stalking and violating a court order to stay away from the singer-actress.